eddiethedean/sparkforge/docs/markdown/PYSPARK_OPTIONAL_MIGRATION.md

 ## FAQ

 **Q: Can I switch engines at runtime?**
-A: Yes, set the `SPARKFORGE_ENGINE` environment variable before importing sparkforge.
+A: Yes, set the `SPARKFORGE_ENGINE` environment variable before importing pipeline_builder.

 **Q: Will my existing code break?**
-A: No, if you install with `sparkforge[pyspark]`, everything works exactly as before.
+A: No, if you install with `pipeline_builder[pyspark]`, everything works exactly as before.

 **Q: Which engine should I use?**
 A: Use PySpark for production, mock-spark for development/testing.